LukeShawket/World_Happiness_Correlation_Analysis/README.md

 ## Tools & Technologies
 Python: For data manipulation and statistical analysis.

-Libraries: Pandas, NumPy, Seaborn, Matplotlib, and SciPy.
+Libraries: Pandas, NumPy, Seaborn, Matplotlib.

 ## Dataset
 The World Happiness Report dataset includes metrics like happiness scores, economic data, and social factors from countries worldwide.
 It serves as a valuable resource for studying global well-being.